 - Rerun failed tests – execute only failed automated tests in CI\CD with a click on a button

 - Flaky test management – provided automatically flaky tests detection on Analytics Dashboard.
 With a flexible “flakiness” configuration you can decide which tests should be flaky yourself

 - … and many more 👉 follow through the link to check all test management automation features

-We are currently working that you find a solution that best suits your needs!
+We are currently working you find a solution that best suits your needs!
 To make the tester’s and developer’s work easier and report the bugs.